robol/tecnosystemi/README.md

 Installing the integration requires to copy the ``custom_components/tecnosystemi`` folder from this repository inside the ``config/custom_components/`` folder of your Home Assistant instance.
 If you do not have a ``custom_components`` folder, simply create a new one.

+## How to configure a new instance
+Go to Settings -> Integrations and add a new Tecnosystemi instance.
+It will asks for username and password, and a PIN.
+The PIN is the one that you set up using the Android (or iOS) apps, and the same PIN is used across all Tecnosystemi systems (if you have more than one).

+## TODO List

+ * Support different systems with different PINs, that should be asked interactively when the systems are discovered.